JonathanWexler/resume-nuxt-2021/README.md

 - add and save new dist, then
 - run `git subtree push --prefix dist origin gh-pages`

+- push to origin and githiub `git push github master`

 git checkout master # you can avoid this line if you are in master... git subtree split --prefix dist -b gh-pages # create a local gh-pages branch containing the splitted output folder git push -f origin gh-pages:gh-pages # force the push of the gh-pages branch to the remote gh-pages branch at origin